RonIovine/gdbHooks/README.md

 GNU Emacs 23.4.1<br>
 GNU gdb (Ubuntu 7.7.1-0ubuntu5~14.04.3) 7.7.1

-***It is recommended to use 'emacs23' for the emacs GUI front end.
+***It is recommended to use emacs23 for the emacs GUI front end.
 This version of emacs does not need the -i=mi option and will use the native GDB console based commands for it's GUI based control.
 This will allow all timer hooks to work correctly with the GUI based program control.
-If 'emacs23' is not available, modify the gdbEmacs shell script and uncomment the line that just uses the native `emacs` instead of `emacs23`.***
+If `emacs23` is not available, modify the gdbEmacs shell script and run the command `gdbEmacs` instead of `gdbEmacs23` at the end of the file.***

 ***IMPORTANT NOTE: When running with a non-emacs23 version of emacs or later, DO NOT use any of the graphical buttons (i.e. `run`, `continue` etc) for program control and execution.